List of comets by type: Sungrazing comets

 These comets have perihelion distances of less than 0.055 AU.
-Most belong to the Kreutz Sungrazers, a group of comets split off from the great comet of 1106, and before that, the comet of 371 BC.
+Most belong to the Kreutz sungrazers, a group of comets split off from the Great Comet of 371 BC.
 There are also several other cometary groups, all much smaller, that occasionally pass through.
 This list covers all Sungrazing groups, including sporadic, or ungrouped sungrazers.

 Kreutz sungrazers

-The largest group of them all, the Kreutz sungrazers are a group of comets descended from the breakup of a comet in 326 AD.
+The largest group of them all, the Kreutz sungrazers are a group of comets descended from the breakup of a comet in 371 BC.
 They live up to their name, typically traveling less than 2 solar radii from the Sun.
 Because they travel so close, they often burn up, and it is the cause of their breakup.
 Many bright comets are members of the group, including Comet Ikeya–Seki, which broke in 3 pieces.

 Meyer group

 This is the second largest sungrazing group, and the only one with no discerned period.
 Further observations of this group may eventually find one, however.